waza-ari/fastapi-keycloak-middleware/docs/usage.rst

 By default an instance of :code:`FastApiUser` will be returned.
 Refer to the API documentation for details about the information stored in this class.

 In many cases, you'll have your own user model you want to work with and therefore would like to return your own user object.
-This can be done by providing a custom callback function to the :code:`get_user` parameter of the middleware initialization class:
+This can be done by providing a custom callback function to the :code:`user_mapper` parameter of the middleware initialization class:

 .. code-block:: python
    :emphasize-lines: 1,2,3,9

-   async def get_user(userinfo: typing.Dict[str, typing.Any]) -> User:
+   async def map_user(userinfo: typing.Dict[str, typing.Any]) -> User:
        # Do something with the userinfo
        return User()